MrLuje/vscode-extensions-pack-builder/README.md

 ## Features

 - Create new extensions packs
   - Select which extensions goes in it
   - Created pack is automatically installed

+- Edit an existing extension pack
+  - Add/Remove extensions from it
+  - Get it installed in one click

 ![feature create pack](/images/demo.gif)